Welcome to the HLTH 480 Webpage!

 - Submitted Appendix B (Student Contact Information)

-- Submitted Signed Appendix C (Application for Admission to Internship in Community Health)
+- Submitted Signed Appendix C (Application for Admission to Internship in Public Health)

 - Submitted current CPR/First Aid certificate